Hiring in Sales & Marketing: Guide and Trends in 2025

 The top roles in the market include sales managers, key account managers, and business development managers.
 The growth of the healthcare sector will drive demand for clinical specialists and medical education experts, who are responsible for educating healthcare professionals on the latest techniques and devices they can use in their practice.
 Demand for well-rounded marketing talent across offline and online domains will also be high, as companies look to streamline their teams.

 “There are sentiments that the market is still in a period of recovery, with hiring plans remaining uncertain.
-Many candidates are cautious about exploring new positions and worried about the job stability and longevity of positions,” explains Wendy.
+Many candidates are cautious about exploring new positions and worried about the job stability and longevity of positions,” explains Allie.
 However, candidates are now more open to considering smaller roles and packages, especially those impacted by restructuring and those looking to stay in Singapore.

 While candidates may now be more willing to compromise on salaries, they still prioritise flexible and hybrid work arrangements, healthcare coverage, annual leave entitlements and flexi-benefits.
 Learning and development opportunities are also highly valued, as career progression has become more challenging within flatter organisational structures.

 Professionals navigating today’s job market can gain an edge by building skills in high-demand areas like digital, data analytics and AI.
 Contract roles are also a good option for candidates impacted by redundancy, allowing them to continue learning and advancing their careers.
-Lastly, Wendy advises finding a balance between depth and breadth in experience.
+Lastly, Allie advises finding a balance between depth and breadth in experience.
 “While companies increasingly value well-rounded candidates, it’s still crucial to demonstrate growth and specialised expertise, so it’s wise to avoid short tenures where possible.”

 As market sentiments remain hazy, companies looking to hire talent in the new year should plan ahead as hiring timelines have lengthened.
-“Work out your hiring strategy once there is visibility over headcounts, as you will likely need to allocate more time to secure the right talent,” reminds Wendy.
+“Work out your hiring strategy once there is visibility over headcounts, as you will likely need to allocate more time to secure the right talent,” reminds Allie.

 To keep the process efficient, identify your non-negotiables, then keep an open mind, giving fair consideration to transferable skills and experience.

-Given that talent retention will be a key focus for many companies in the year ahead, Wendy recommends communicating clear and concise expectations on the company’s growth plans and goals.
+Given that talent retention will be a key focus for many companies in the year ahead, Allie recommends communicating clear and concise expectations on the company’s growth plans and goals.
 Employees need to see that they can continue advancing their careers in the company, so management should maintain regular check-ins about their teams’ professional development and growth trajectory.
 Across the board, employees appreciate opportunities for internal movement, but mid-level managers in particular will benefit from upskilling opportunities.

-The introduction of Singapore’s Flexible Work Arrangements may be less relevant for companies already offering a hybrid work arrangement, but Wendy states that companies requiring full-time presence in office could consider flexi-hours and hybrid arrangements to retain talent.
+The introduction of Singapore’s Flexible Work Arrangements may be less relevant for companies already offering a hybrid work arrangement, but Allie states that companies requiring full-time presence in office could consider flexi-hours and hybrid arrangements to retain talent.

 Salaries are expected to remain stable, with most firms providing increments of between 3 – 5% to match inflation.
 Job movers can expect increments between 10 – 15%.